brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Noumenon: Infinity** — Marina J. Lostetter

+This series ruled.
+There were pretty significant characters who were trans, or differently abled, and I feel like they were written pretty dang well.
+The space exploration and discovery plotlines split and re-intertwined many times, and always kept me fascinated.
+Definitely one of the most interesting sci-fi series I’ve read in years.

 **Noumenon** — Marina J. Lostetter

 Ah!
 Another great multi-generational space exploration story.
 I don't really get why so many sci-fi books are doing this sort of thing lately, but I'm into it.
 What happens when a ship heads into deep space to explore a distant star?
 This book.
 It rules.